botdio/botd/README.md

 ### How to use cron job
 BotD support Crond - a time-based job scheduler, like *nix.
-E.g. the following command will run counter adding for each minute, and output the value to your slack.
+e.g. the following command will run counter adding for each minute, and output the value to your slack.
 ```
 cron add "* * * * ? *" !node `console.log(new Date()) `
 ```